-Once students have completed the First 15, they can move on to Level II.
+Once students have completed their First 15 credits, they can move on to Level II courses.

 - Level II courses are any other college courses for which students meet the prerequisites. - Students are encouraged to continue working toward the certificate or degree pathways started in Level I.